Today’s Tel Aviv walk will be in Tel Aviv City Center neighborhood. And we will start this walk at Rabin Square and Tel Aviv City Hall.

 Half of the stores were still closed since it was one week before the official opening.
 Several weeks later we returned to Sarona Market (click to jump into the future and see that post).

-Check out Tel Aviv-Yafo page for additional attractions nearby.
+Check out the Tel Aviv-Yafo page for additional attractions nearby.